h0lai/Mydyk/README.md

 Installation:

-    Install .Net 4.8 (If you do not have it installed) Put all files in a folder titled Mydyk
+    Install .Net 4.8 (If you do not have it installed) In Control Panel - make sure ASP .Net4.8 is installed with .NET4.8 in add remove windows programs Put all files in a folder titled Mydyk
     Run .exe as Admin